 The White Rose Maths approach is all about mastery.
 Children need to have strong foundational knowledge and understanding before progressing onto more advanced topics.
 Deep learning should be encouraged to ensure children develop a strong and lasting understanding of concepts that can be built upon in future lessons.

 So rather than flying through the small steps, schedule in time to allow children to revisit what they’ve learned so that they can consolidate their knowledge.
 Give children mathematical fluency tasks, encourage them to explore different approaches to maths problems and apply their understanding to different contexts.

-Master the Curriculum is here to help you teach for mastery and follow the White Rose Maths framework.
-We offer thousands of both free and premium resources, including assessments, worksheets, teaching slides, reasoning booklets and even lesson plans.
-And you’ll find all manner of resources to help you follow the White Rose Maths small steps to progress.
-Sign up for a free or premium account to unlock access to resources designed by teachers, for teachers.
+Master the Curriculum is here to help you teach for mastery and follow We offer thousands of both free and premium resources, including assessments, worksheets, teaching slides, reasoning booklets and even lesson plans.
+And you’ll find all manner of resources to help you follow the White Rose Maths small steps to progress. to unlock access to resources designed by teachers, for teachers.